vaibhavshirole/Mini-Lamp/README.md

 ## Working on the hard template?
 1. Step-by-step walkthrough: https://z.umn.edu/lamp-guide

-2. Copy and paste into your file if you want the full Mini Lamp experience
+2. Copy and paste the code at this link into your file if you want the full Mini Lamp experience

         https://raw.githubusercontent.com/vaibhavshirole/Mini-Lamp/main/hard-complete/hard-complete.ino